-The complete and accurate schedule for current and upcoming robotics courses is maintained at the University level.
+The complete and accurate schedule for current and upcoming robotics courses is maintained at the University level and can be accessed by visiting the university courses page.
 This page serves as an overview of courses taught within the Robotics department.

 All courses with a “16-” prefix are offered by the Robotics department.
 Other departments offering courses taught by Robotics faculty are Computer Science (CS), Electrical and Computer Engineering (ECE), Mechanical Engineering (MechE), Statistics (Stat), Psychology (Psych), the Tepper School of Business (GSIA), and the Institute for Complex Engineered Systems (ICES).